Matthew Chapter 27 Part B

-1. Mistake of Matthew's Memory.
-This is the view of Augustine and also Alford who wrote: The citation is not from Jeremiah, and is probably quoted from memory and unprecisely (Alford, p. ).
+Solution 1: Mistake of Matthew's Memory.
+This is the view of Augustine and also Alford who wrote: The citation is not from Jeremiah, and is probably quoted from memory and unprecisely

-2. Purposely wrote wrong name.
+Solution 2: Matthew Purposely Wrote The Wrong Name.
 Matthew purposely put in the wrong name (Jeremiah for Zechariah) in order to teach us that we should not depend upon the prophets who were mere channels of the divine truth rather than the source.

-5. Deleted Passage in Jeremiah.
+Solution 5: It Was From A Deleted Passage In Jeremiah.
 The Church Father Eusebius believed that this passage was in Jeremiah but was taken out by the Jews.

-6. Jeremiah represented Latter Prophets.
+Solution 6: Jeremiah Represented The Latter Prophets.
 In the Talmud and in some manuscripts the Book of Jeremiah begins the section on the latter prophets.
 Therefore his name is representative of the whole body of writing and would represent anything written in that section.

-7. Zechariah had spirit of Jeremiah.
+Solution 7: Zechariah Had The Spirit Of Jeremiah.
 Some argue that the mistake arose from Jewish tradition that stated that Zechariah had the spirit of Jeremiah.

-8. Spoken by Jeremiah but not written down.
+Solution 8: Spoken by Jeremiah But Not Written Down.
 The prophecy was something that Jeremiah said but was not written down.
 Not every prophecy that was spoken was written down and not every prophecy that was written down was spoken.